FREQUENTLY ASKED QUESTIONS

 Does Spokane International Academy offer extra-curricular activities?

 Spokane International Academy believes in the importance of cultivating students' interests beyond academic schoolwork.
 We will offer activities based on the interests of our enrolled students, the facilities available to us, and the ability of our staff or community volunteers to coordinate them.
 Our Student Life tab has information on all of the opportunities we currently provide.

 How do your courses differ from those at other schools?

 Like other schools in our area, SIA focuses on the core content areas of language arts, math, social studies, and science.
 In addition to those subjects, all SIA students are required to take Spanish and participate in our global studies program.
 In grades K-5, students will learn about one region of focus each year, and in grades 6-8, students will take a global perspectives class allowing them to apply the knowledge they have learned about other countries in earlier grades to current world events.

 What opportunities for travel are available to students?

 SIA students participate in a variety of field studies throughout the year.
 These field studies are tied directly to the curriculum being studied in class.
 5th graders attend a week-long outdoor science experience at the Naturebridge Institute in Olympic National Park.
-8th graders have the opportunity to attend an extended service learning trip to the Dominican Republic.
+8th graders have the opportunity to attend an extended service learning trip.
+In past years students visited Costa Rica, Dominican Republic, and have plans for an upcoming trip to Peru in the 23-24 school year.
 The costs of these experiences are paid for by students and their families.
 SIA will make efforts throughout the year to do fundraising to help reduce the costs of these experiences to the best of our ability to do so.
-Students are required to be in good academic and behavioral standing to attend either field studies or the longer experiences.
+Students are required to be in good academic and behavioral standing to attend either field studies or longer experiences.

 Why does SIA have service requirements, and what are they?